OpenTranslationBible/open-bible/en-GB/43.John/md/john-17.md

 ## John 17:4

-I have glorified You on the earth by completing the work You gave Me to do.
+I have honored You on the earth by finishing the work You assigned to Me.

 ## John 17:5